Author(s): Michele Jacobsen

-Outside of formal schooling, almost all learning occurs in complex social environments.
-When online learners have more control of their learning and participate in active or interactive learning experiences such as collaborative, project-based learning tasks, larger learning gains are observed.
+Outside of formal schooling, almost all learning occurs in complex social environments9.
+When online learners have more control of their learning and participate in active or interactive learning experiences such as collaborative, project-based learning tasks, larger learning gains are observed10.
 Complex social environments and interactions can clearly be cultivated online.
 The thoughtful design of meaningful online learning experiences matters; teachers who design for peer collaboration and individual reflection on learning cultivate stronger learning outcomes.

-Barbara Means, a leader in evaluating technology-supported educational innovations, led a team of researchers to study evidence-based practices in online learning.
+Barbara Means, a leader in evaluating technology-supported educational innovations, led a team of researchers to study evidence-based practices in online learning11.
 A meta-analysis of more than 175 studies found that online learning or blended learning conditions produced stronger learning outcomes than did classes with solely face-to-face instruction.
 The combination of additional learning time, rich online materials, and additional opportunities for collaboration produced the observed learning advantages.

 Means’ study also showed that teaching and the design of meaningful learning tasks matter more than the particular online technologies used to promote interaction, reflection, and active learning.
 That said, online learning experiences were more likely to be student-directed, interactive, and collaborative in nature than teacher-directed.
 The perfect blend appears to involve greater time-on-task for students, with access to rich, interactive curriculum materials – such as online simulations, digital experiments and data collection sites, online reflection tools, and self-assessment strategies.